AdobeDocs/campaign-standard.en/help/channels/using/transactional-message-permission.md

 ---
 # Transactional messaging permission {#transactional-message-permission}

->[!IMPORTANT]
->
-> Proceed with caution when assigning the MC User role to operators, as this grants them the ability to unpublish events.

 Currently, in Adobe Campaign Standard, users without the Administrator security group cannot access, create, or publish events, causing issues for business users who need to configure and publish events but lack Administrator rights.

 We have implemented the following improvements to transactional messaging access control: